Masonic Temple (Pendleton, Oregon)

 The Masonic Temple in Pendleton, Oregon is a historic building constructed in 1887.
 It was originally built as a meeting hall for Pendleton Lodge (a local Masonic lodge), with commercial space on the ground floor to help offset the cost of maintaining the meeting hall.
-It was listed on the listed on the National Register of Historic Places in 1982.
+It was listed on the National Register of Historic Places in 1982.
 Since its listing, the lodge had moved to a new building.